elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/index.md

 !!! overview ""
     :fontawesome-regular-bookmark: **Description**
+    This is the FAIR lesson plan.
 Add a short description of the training materail should be inserted here.

     </br>